-- 8.12.
-On the application form, You must provide a separate response on the national interest of the research proposal. - 8.13.
-In making recommendations to the Minister, the CEO will: - a. consider the recommendations from the SAC; - b. consider the applicant's response to the National Interest Test; - c. seek information from Administering Organisations on applications where there is concern about how they meet the National Interest Test based on the information provided in the application form; and - d. make grant recommendations to the Minister that satisfy the National Interest Test and which are eligible for funding.
+- 8.14.
+On the application form, You must provide a separate response on the national interest of the research proposal. - 8.15.
+The National Interest Test statement should address, in terms that are easily understood by the general community, the potential of the project to contribute to Australia's national interest.
+The statement should clearly articulate the extent to which the applicant's research might provide any specific economic, commercial, environmental, social or cultural benefits to the Australian community over the short, medium or longer terms, how the research might be used to deliver those benefits, and outline what translation and adoption pathways might be used to achieve the outcomes. - 8.16.
+In making recommendations to the Minister, the CEO will: - consider the recommendations from the SAC; a. - b. consider the applicant's response to the National Interest Test; - seek information from Administering Organisations on applications where there is c. concern about how they meet the National Interest Test based on the information provided in the application form; and - d. make grant recommendations to the Minister that satisfy the National Interest Test and which are eligible for funding.